 To deal with rats and mice infestation in the future, you need to properly seal up holes and cracks, repair leakages in pipes and sewerage, and keep your food properly.
 This will prevent other rodents from entering your home instead of just using rat traps and poisons for a season.
 If you don’t know how to deal with them, you can as well call an expert and get help.

 Generally, traps are good for controlling a little population of rodents, while poisonous baits are great for controlling a large population.
 But whatever method you use, ensure to take precautions so that the trap or poison doesn’t fall into the hands of pets or kids.
 So, Rat Traps or Poison?
-Which one you are going to buy?
+Which one are you going to buy?
 Comment below.

 Q. Which is the best trap to use?

 Ans.
 This depends on whether you are inhumane or not.
-Today, there are various traps to use such as live traps, glue traps, and no-touch traps.
-The best traps are the no-touch traps as you don’t get in contact with the rats at all.
+Today, there are various traps to use, such as live traps, glue traps, and no-touch traps.
+The best traps are the no-touch traps, as you don’t get in contact with the rats at all.